kanakk16/Kanak-Portfolio/README.md

 # ✨ Kanak Portfolio

-A modern, responsive personal portfolio website designed and developed using HTML, CSS, and JavaScript.
+A modern, responsive personal portfolio website built using HTML, CSS, and JavaScript.
-This project showcases my skills, projects, and contact information in a clean and visually appealing way.
+It showcases my skills, projects, and contact details with a clean UI and smooth user experience.

 ---